PleaseStateTheNatureOfYourInquiry/GeneralTools/docs/index.rst

 =============================================

 **GeneralTools** is a set of functions designed to help scientists working with any kind of digital data and (data) files.
-I have developed these functions of the years while working on a variety of different science projects.
+I have developed these functions over the years while working on a variety of different science projects.
 They are pieces of code that I kept reinventing and googling for, as I kept forgetting the exact details, while writing scripts to work with data and files.
 By sharing I hope these functions can be useful to other people as well.
 In the sections on these documentation pages, you can find the API's and descriptions of the functions.